Betacam: Third-party support

-Betacam and Betacam SP
+Analog Betacam

 Original Betacam format

-The original Betacam format was launched on August 7, 1982 as a relatively inexpensive cassette based physical format.
-It is an analog component video signal format, storing the luminance (Y), in one track and the chrominance, on another as alternating segments of the R-Y and B-Y components performing Compressed Time Division Multiplex, or CTDM.
-This splitting of channels allows higher quality recording with 300 lines of horizontal luminance resolution and 120 lines chrominance resolution.
+The original Betacam format was launched on August 7, 1982, as a relatively inexpensive cassette based physical format.
+It is an analog component video signal format, storing the luminance (Y), in one track and the chrominance, on another, as alternating segments of the R-Y and B-Y components performing Compressed Time Division Multiplex, or CTDM.
+This splitting of channels allows higher quality recording with 300 lines of horizontal luminance resolution and 120 lines of chrominance resolution.
 Image quality is significantly improved compared to domestic Betamax and the professional U-Matic formats.

 The original Betacam cassettes, loaded with ferric-oxide tape, were identical in overall design and size (15.1 × 9.5 × 2.5 cm) to consumer-grade Betamax, introduced by Sony in 1975.
 Betacam cassettes could be used in a Betamax VCR; likewise, a blank Betamax tape would work on a Betacam deck.
 However, in later years, Sony discouraged this practice, suggesting that the internal tape transport of Betamax cassette was not well suited to the faster tape transport of Betacam.
 In particular, the guide rollers tend to be noisy.

 Although there is a superficial similarity between Betamax and Betacam in that they use the same tape cassette, they are incompatible formats.
 Betamax records relatively low-resolution video using a heterodyne color recording system and only two recording heads, while Betacam uses four heads to record in component format, at a much higher linear tape speed of 10.15 cm/s compared with Betamax's 1.87 cm/s, resulting in much higher video and audio quality.
 A typical L-750 length Betamax cassette that yielded about 3 hours of recording time on a Betamax VCR at its B-II Speed (NTSC), or on PAL, only provided 30 minutes' record time on a Betacam VCR or camcorder.
 Another common point between Betamax and Betacam is the placement of the stereo linear audio tracks.